ieepirzy/PhySiLight-Tools/README.md

 >
 >**Disclaimer** I do not track, catalog, or guarantee the data-security of any of these programs, nor do I have the expertise to do so.
 >
->Do keep in mind that your software will then be subject to the license, with all stated addendums used by this repository.
+>Do keep in mind that your software will then be subject to the [LICENSE](https://github.com/ieepirzy/PhySiLight-Tools/blob/24c327bf0fbcea9fcad01ccce54fcafa0ba7ec3d/LICENSE), with all stated addendums used by this repository.

 # Culture